pkirlin/cs142-f25-inclass/src/lab9/questions.md

 number of students they can take, so each student cannot often be placed in their first-choice hospital.

-In this lab, we will explore three general-purpose matching algorithms that can be used in multiple situations.
+In this lab, we will explore two general-purpose matching algorithms that can be used in multiple situations.
 Each one is written recursively with backtracking.
 The algorithms are: